marijnh/Eloquent-JavaScript/09_regexp.md

 {{index "quoting style (exercise)", boundary}}

-The most obvious solution is to replace only quotes with a nonword character on at least one side—something like `/\W'|'\W/`.
+The most obvious solution is to replace only quotes with a nonletter character on at least one side—something like `/\P{L}'|'\P{L}/`.
 But you also have to take the start and end of the line into account.

 {{index grouping, "replace method", [parentheses, "in regular expressions"]}}

-In addition, you must ensure that the replacement also includes the characters that were matched by the `\W` pattern so that those are not dropped.
+In addition, you must ensure that the replacement also includes the characters that were matched by the `\P{L}` pattern so that those are not dropped.
 This can be done by wrapping them in parentheses and including their groups in the replacement string (`$1`, `$2`).
 Groups that are not matched will be replaced by nothing.

 hint}}